From Reliability to Security: How RIS-Assisted Adaptive SM and SSK Enhances Wireless Systems: Conclusion

 \section{Conclusion}

 This paper presented two novel RIS-assisted IM schemes, RASM and RASSK, aimed at enhancing SE and ensuring PLS in wireless transmissions.
-A comprehensive analysis of SE, BER, detection complexity, and SR confirms that the proposed schemes provided reliable communication quality and protect confidential information from eavesdropping.
-Compared to traditional IM schemes, they offered better SE, PLS performance, and robustness against imperfect CSI.
-To further approach practical applications, more sophisticated eavesdropper model will be considered in our future works.
+When the number of receive antennas is 8 or more, the proposed scheme achieves approximately twice the SE of the traditional RSM scheme, while only providing an SNR loss of around 0.5 dB at a target BER lower than $10^{-3}$.
+Moreover, our physical layer security evaluations confirm that the spatial channel decorrelation inherent to our design strictly guarantees a positive secrecy rate, thoroughly validating the system's robustness against unauthorized eavesdropping.
+To further approach practical applications, more sophisticated eavesdropper models, as well as the evaluation of the proposed schemes in dynamic multi-user environments with high mobility, will be considered in our future works.
 Overall, these schemes showed strong potential for future wireless applications.

 \begin{appendices}

 The mutual information of Bob and Eve are derived.
 The achievable data rate for Bob and Eve can be obtained as a discrete-input continuous-output memoryless channel (DCMC) capacity \cite{ref29}-\cite{ref30}.
 For the RASM scheme, mutual information of Bob can be obtained as: